Films for Diverse Communities

 Language: Mandarin with English captions

-A hopeful film that shows the struggles of a young person as he tackles his mental health in his Chinese family.
-A friend reaches out and gives him support reminding him that he is not alone.
+This hopeful film shows the struggles of a young person as he tackles his mental health in his Chinese family.

 “A Friend in Need”